citusdata/citus_docs/ref_arch/multi_tenant.rst

 The optional :code:`CASCADE` parameter to :ref:`isolate_tenant_to_new_shard` makes a dedicated shard not only for the :code:`companies` table but for any other tables which are co-located with it.
 In our case that would be all the other tables except the reference table.
 If you recall, these tables are distributed by :code:`company_id` and are thus in the same co-location group.
 (Note that the shards created for the other tables each have their own shard id, they do not share id 102240.)

-Creating shards is only half the battle.
+Creating shards is only the first step.
 The new shards -- one per table -- live on the worker nodes from which their data originated.
 For true hardware isolation we can move them to a separate node in the Citus cluster.

 Create a new node as described in the previous section.
 Take note of its hostname as shown in the Nodes tab of the Cloud Console.
 We'll move the newly created shards to the new node.